Copying images to the registry

 Open source images

 watsonx Orchestrate Developer Edition also depends on several open source images.
-When usingWO_DEVELOPER_EDITION_SOURCE=custom
+When usingWO_DEVELOPER_EDITION_SOURCE=custom, the ADK looks for these images in the same REGISTRY_URL.

 Two exceptions require special handling: